StrangeTcy/strangetcy.github.io/_posts/2026-09-26-knowing-what-kind-of-problem-you-are-in.md

 If the suite turns out to measure something trivial, the interesting result will be finding the triviality.
 If it measures the distinction I am aiming at, the next question is whether frontier models already have it, & under what conditions they lose it.
 Either is more useful than another benchmark in which the task announces itself before the model has to think about what task it has been given.

-If you have access to frontier checkpoints & this looks like something worth measuring, the suite is runnable, self-contained & does not require handing me anything.
+If you have access to frontier checkpoints & this looks like something worth measuring, the suite is runnable, self-contained & does not require handing me anything :D

 ---